cbuchner1/CudaMiner/README.txt

 your current hardware configuration.
 You can also override the autotune's automatic device generation selection, e.g. pass

+-l L
+or
 -l F
 or
 -l K
 or
 -l T

-in order to autotune the Fermi kernel on a Legacy, Kepler or Titan device
+in order to autotune the Legacy, Fermi, Kepler or Titan kernels overriding the automatic selection.

 >>> TODO <<<

 Usability Improvements:
 - add reasonable error checking for CUDA API calls
-- a compiled 64 bit version also for Windows
 - add failover support between different pools
-- investigate why on some machine the legacy kernel fails, and on other machines the Fermi kernel fails.

 Further Optimization:
 - consider use of some inline assembly in CUDA
 - investigate benefits of a LOOKUP_GAP implementation
-- optimize more for compute 3.5 devices like newer GT640 cards and the Geforce Titan.

 ***************************************************************